-Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence, experts say
+Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence experts say

 NORTH PORT, Fla. – Strangulation can "very well" be a precursor to homicide, as it was in the case of deceased 22-year-old Gabby Petito, experts say.

-Teton County Coroner Dr. Brent Blue on Tuesday announced that Petito died from manual strangulation weeks after the FBI uncovered the 22-year-old's remains at Bridger-Teton National Forest, north of Jackson Hole, Wyoming.
+Teton County Coroner Dr. Brent Blue on Tuesday announced that Petito died from manual strangulation, weeks after the FBI uncovered the 22-year-old's remains at Bridger-Teton National Forest, north of Jackson Hole, Wyoming.

-"It is very important to understand that a non-fatal strangulation incident is an incident of an indicator that you are 750% more likely to die at the hands of that abuser," Andrea Wyant, assistant director of Hope United Survivor Network, which helps victims of domestic violence and sexual assault told Fox News Digital.
+"It is very important to understand that a non-fatal strangulation incident is an incident of an indicator that you are 750% more likely to die at the hands of that abuser," Andrea Wyant told Fox News Digital.
+Wyant is assistant director of Hope United Survivor Network, which helps victims of domestic violence and sexual assault.

 GABBY PETITO AUTOPSY PAINTS GRIM PICTURE OF LAST MOMENTS, EXPERTS SAY